pidemo/the-politics-project-lms/README.md

 - Automatic multiple bars per label based on data points array length
 - Accessible charts with ARIA labels
 - Chart title is not displayed on the chart itself by default (legend and tooltips only)
+- Automatic wrapping of long axis labels for better readability (max Length = 14 Characters)
+- Global font set to OpenSans for all chart elements, with a size of 12px

 ## Example Usage